kosua20/Rendu/README.md

 - Window and graphics context setup.
 - GPU objects creation and management (shaders, textures, buffers).
 - Resources handling and packing.
-- Shader validation at compilation time.
+- Shader validation at compilation time, with automatic location handling.
 - Input management with controllers support.
 - 3D rendering, including per-fragment shading, normal maps, parallax mapping.
-- Lights: omni/spots/directional lights, batched variance shadow mapping.
+- Lights: omni/spots/directional lights, batched variance shadow mapping for all lights.
-- Environment lighting, using cubemaps, preconvolved irradiance maps and spherical harmonics.
+- Environment lighting, using cubemaps updated in real-time, preconvolved irradiance maps and spherical harmonics (also updated on the fly).
 - Linear lighting pipeline, with HDR, bloom, tonemapping and gamma correction.
+- Depth of field with controllable focal plane and in-focus band.
-- Screen space techniques: antialiasing, ambient occlusion.
+- Screen space techniques: antialiasing (FXAA), ambient occlusion.
 - Image processing techniques, such as fast gaussian blur, Poisson inpainting, flood filling.
 - 2D interface rendering (buttons, checkboxes) with support for font distance fields.
 - A raycaster CPU implementation using a bounding volume hierarchy.
+- Path tracer with GGX importance sampling,

 ## Planned

 I would like to add some additional features to Rendu in the near future, mainly to get a better grasp of some techniques and allow for more experimentations.

-- Local light probes for reflections, parallax correction.
+- Local light probes using parallax correction.
 - Temporal Antialiasing with reprojection and clamping.
 - Screen-space reflections and shadows (raymarching against the depth buffer).
 - Rendering of a terrain and water using a procedural approach (Perlin/Worley/Fractal noise, maybe tesselation).